-Physiatry, also known as physical medicine and rehabilitation, is a field of medicine that specializes in the diagnosis and treatments for the musculoskeletal system; muscles, bones, nerves, ligaments, tendons and other structures, and diseases and conditions that affect a person’s ability to function in a normal capacity.
-Interventional physiatrists treat pain using anti-inflammatory injections into the spine and pelvis guided by a specially equipped x-ray.
+Physiatry, also known as physical medicine and rehabilitation, is a field of medicine that specializes in the diagnosis and non-surgical treatment of the musculoskeletal system; muscles, bones, nerves, ligaments, tendons and other structures, and the diseases and conditions that affect a person’s ability to function in a normal capacity.